Considering Caterpillar Diagnostic Boots? Updated Review 2019

-The cheapest (a fraction of difference to be honest) one with less features.
-To simply put, you should not go for it even if you do not need the features.
+The cheapest (a fraction of a difference to be honest) one with fewer features.
+Simply put, you should not go for it even if you do not need the features.
 What it lacks?
 Slip resistance, waterproofing, gel insert and maybe insulation too!

 All down only for five bucks?

 We think this Hi S3 is not meant to be sold.
-This is nothing but a bait which would make you feet, “I’m winning!
-I’m getting so much more by going for the next upbeat model which is the one named `Diagnostic Hi Waterproof” type of stuff.
+This is nothing but a bait which would make your feet, “I’m winning!
+I’m getting so much more by going for the next upbeat model which is the one named “Diagnostic Hi Waterproof” type of stuff.

-We do not think it’s a good idea to cut so many features.
-It does not make sense.
+We don’t think it’s a good idea to cut so many features.
+It makes little sense.

 Diagnostic HI Waterproof Work Boots

-Roughly for about five more dollars, significant number of integrated values.
+Roughly for about five more dollars, ‘a significant number of integrated values.

-This one is the boot you may want to purchase if you do not need electrical hazard and steel toe as well as the ASTM measures.
+This one is the boot you may want to purchase if you do not require electrical hazard and steel toe as well as the ASTM measures.